m32/endesive/README.rst

 PDF and XML documents.

 The ASN.1 implementation depends on `asn1crypto`_.
-Cryptographic routines depend on `oscrypto`_ and `cryptography`_ libraries, so everything is 'pure python'.
+Cryptographic routines depends on `cryptography`_ library.

 For certificate verification OpenSSL is used but I would not trust it, next version should switch to `cryptography`_.